chinamike65/hugo-tuolesi/content/book6/book6en.md

 It is freedom and the power to love and influence others.

-There are three types of karma: present, coming, and coming.
+There are three types of karma: Sanchitta.
+This is accumulated past actions or karmas waiting to come to fruition.

+Parabda.
+This is the present action: what you are doing now, in this lifetime and its result.

+Agami.
+Future actions that result from your present actions are called agami karma.

 Great good and bad karma or long-term karma, the result is present; medium good and bad karma is coming; small good and bad karma is coming later.